bencyrus/chatterbox/docs/worker.md

 - `comms.email_message`, `comms.sms_message`: channel-specific payload data.
 - `comms.email_send_attempt`, `comms.sms_send_attempt`: root attempts per logical send.
 - `comms.email_attempt_started/succeeded/failed`, `comms.sms_attempt_started/succeeded/failed`: facts that track progress and outcomes.
+- Facts tables per process (email/sms): `..._succeeded`, `..._failed`.
+Primary key is the process task id (also a foreign key to the root task table).
+We do not store separate surrogate ids.

+### Retry derivation (no started/retried facts)

+- First enqueue and retries are derived, not stored.
+For example, allowing one retry for email is computed as follows:
+  - If no email task has been enqueued for the `send_email_task_id`: enqueue the first email task.
+  - If exactly one email task has been enqueued and a failure fact exists: enqueue one more email task.
+  - Otherwise, do not enqueue additional email tasks.
+Terminate when success exists or retry limit is reached.

 ## Payload contracts